philipperolet/trg-players/project.md

 ## Done
+- remove game size from specs, put it as arg of game creation
 - react component showing the state (incl. adding keys to table elts)
 - refactor html-gen code to limit arg nb & add gen-html-cell
 - turn matrix into HTML board